Uttam8448/Linear-Search-Code/README.md

-# Reverse-an-array-code
+# Linear Search Code
-This repositrary consists of c++ code for reversing a defined array....
+This repositrary consists of c++ code for searching an key via linear search through a defined array....

 #include<iostream>
 using namespace std;